-The AD9272 differential outputs conform to the ANSI-644 LVDS standard on default power-up.
-This can be changed to a low power, reduced signal option similar to the IEEE 1596.3 standard by using Register 14, Bit 6 or via the SPI.
+The AD9276 differential outputs conform to the ANSI-644 LVDS standard on default power-up.
+This can be changed to a low power, reduced signal option similar to the IEEE 1596.3 standard via the SPI, using Register 0x14, Bit 6.
 This LVDS standard can further reduce the overall power dissipation of the device by approximately 36 mW.